bjdhafssa/MTS-Clustering-and-Averaging/README.md

 # MTS Clustering and Averaging
 This is the training code for our paper "Recent Advances in Time Series Averaging: Approaches, Comparative Analysis and Future Directions"

+The purpose of this repository is to provide researchers with the means to reproduce our experiments.

 Here is an overview of the main aspects covered:

 ## 1- Assessment of Clustering Performance

-K-means-based clustering: Comparison of different dissimilarity measures: Elastic Measures, Sliding Measure, Kernel Measures.
+* K-means-based clustering: Comparison of different dissimilarity measures: Elastic Measures, Sliding Measure, Kernel Measures.

-K-medoids-based clustering: Comparison with k-means results.
+* K-medoids-based clustering: Comparison with k-means results.

-Nine clustering schemes in total: An in-depth analysis of various combinations, evaluated using two intrinsic and seven extrinsic criteria, and runtime for each.
+* Nine clustering schemes in total: An in-depth analysis of various combinations, evaluated using two intrinsic and seven extrinsic criteria, and runtime for each.

       In aeon: Kmedoids-DTW | Kmedoids-MSM | Kmedoids-ShapeDTW | Kmeans-MSM | Kmeans-ShapeDTW |
       In tslearn: Kmeans-DTW | Kmeans-SoftDTW | KernelKmeans-GAK | Kshape